KatieWVU/Katie_ReachOrientationProcessing/README.md

 ### 1. Select and validate the representative sensor

+Use the same sensor across subjects per trialType
 Use FCR as the initial candidate because the exploratory notes document a signed horizontal FCR X convention and a signed vertical FCR Z convention.
 Before fixing it for the subject, score FCR, ECU, and FCU on every included trial